Dacia Duster review - Engines, performance and drive

 Otherwise, the Duster is a pleasant car to drive.
 A six-speed manual gearbox is fitted as standard to all but the 148bhp petrol-engined 4x2 model, with 4x4 variants using a transmission with a shorter first gear better suited to off-road demands.
 The new dual-clutch auto works smoothly enough, although it will sometimes choose to hold onto a gear when you'd prefer a higher ratio.

 0-62mph acceleration and top speed

 The 1.5-litre dCi diesel engine is carried over from the first-gen Duster, but Dacia has made a few tweaks to make it more powerful and efficient than before.
 There’s a modest 5bhp hike over the old diesel, with the new unit producing 113bhp.
-An overboost function delivers a torque increase, while an AdBlue system has cut emissions.
+An overboost function delivers a torque increase, while an AdBlue system helps to reduce emissions.

 Acceleration would be best described as adequate, with the diesel hitting 62mph in 10.2 seconds in both 4x2 and 4x4 forms.
-The top speeds are 111mph and 108mph respectively.
+The top speeds are 111mph and 108mph, respectively.
 The 4x4’s short gearing can make the Duster difficult to drive smoothly, so we’d avoid this version unless you regularly tow heavy loads or spend lots of time off-road.